Axia-Tech/AXIA-wiki/docs/learn/learn-keys.md

 regularly; your controller only need create a certificate by signing a session public key and broadcast this certificate via an extrinsic.

-AXIASolar uses four session keys:
+AXIACoin uses four session keys:

 - GRANDPA: ed25519
 - BABE: sr25519